Not offered in 2019

 It is also available via flexible delivery for students outside Adelaide or with special needs.
 International students who are residing outside Australia may also undertake the course in the external mode.

 Applicants must normally hold an approved degree or equivalent qualification from a tertiary institution, be eligible for registration as a teacher in Australia, and have had at least one year's teaching experience in a school or other approved institution.
-However, the Faculty Board may, under certain circumstances and subject to specific conditions, admit others who can show evidence of fitness for candidature.
+However, the Dean (Education) may, under certain circumstances and subject to specific conditions, admit others who can show evidence of fitness for candidature.

 The course aims to:

 - facilitate the study of the language through the four skills of listening, speaking, reading and writing, as well as the study of the society and culture of the country or countries in which the language is spoken (French, Italian, Modern Greek, Spanish and Indonesian)

 - foster the development of successful strategies for language learning

 - introduce students to the main concepts and issues relative to the area of language teaching and learning.

 On completion of the course, students are expected to be able to:

 - demonstrate a low intermediate level of language proficiency (Beginners stream) or a mid to high intermediate level of proficiency (Advanced stream) in a chosen language

 - apply their knowledge in relation to selected cultural issues pertaining to the country / countries where the language of their choice is spoken